AWikia/SkinEvelution/docs/Overview.md

 If a vaild server ID is placed into ``MediaWiki:Evelution-discord-module-server-id``, a discord widget of the server with the corresponding server ID will appear on the Discord Module.
 Likewise, it also shows a create account link in the module buttons so users without a discord account can join the conversation there.
 Note that the server must have its server widget enabled.
 See [here](https://dev.fandom.com/wiki/DiscordIntegrator/instructions#Step_2:_Enable_Discord_widget) for instructions how to enable the server widget of your server.

 ### ``$wgEvelutionLeftPersonalLinks`` (Since 4.3.0)
 Defaults to false.
-When set to true, it allows you to align the toolbar links to the left.
+When set to true, it allows you to align the taskbar links to the left.

 ### ``$wgEvelutionDisableColorManagement`` (Since 4.3.0)
 Defaults to false meaning you have color management, When set to true, it: